Skip to Content

 Rocks, driven by water flow, collide with each other and the bottom and sides of the river.
 These collisions cause small pieces of the rock to break off, gradually making the rocks smaller and smoother.

-Over time, the constant movement of water and the repeated collisions with other rocks and sediment wear the rock down even more, rounding their edges and smoothing their surfaces.
+Over time, the constant movement of water and the repeated collisions with other rocks and sediment wear the rocks down even more, rounding their edges and smoothing their surfaces.

 Another process that can make rocks smooth and round is called attrition.
 Attrition happens when rocks rub against each other and wear down the rough edges.